takenet/blip-chat-ios/README.md

 ### Defining authentication type

-BLiP Chat iOS sdk supports two different user authentication types.
+BLiP Chat iOS SDK supports two different user authentication types.
 It is possible to define which authentication method will be used to identify your client.

 * Guest - Users will receive a guest account to interact with the chatbot.
-In this mode the users have not message history.
+In this mode, users will not have a message history.
 * Dev - Users will receive an account identified by developer to interact with the chatbot.
 User data must be provided passing a BlipOptions instance as parameter on *BlipClient.openThread* method.
 You must set 2 properties: `userIdentity`, `userPassword`.
-In this mode the users have message history.
+In this mode, users have message history.

-To define what user authetication type use the AuthTypeProvider.AuthType enum on authType propertie of BlipOptions.
+To define the user authetication type, use the AuthTypeProvider.AuthType enum on authType property of BlipOptions.
 When using Swift, possible values for authType are: `.Guest` and `.Dev`.
 When using Objective-C, possible values are: `AuthTypeGuest` and `AuthTypeDev`.

-Note: Guest type will be used as default If you do not define 'authType'.
+Note: Guest type will be used if 'authType' is not defined.

-Is also possible to specify the user's informations.
-For you must create an `Account` object.

 **Swift**